toxyl/gget/README.md

 ![Example Output](example.png?raw=true "Example Output")

 ## Existing Files
-If a file with the same name as the download already exists at the destination directory, you will be asked whether you want to overwrite it.
+If a file with the same name as the download already exists in the destination directory, you will be asked whether you want to overwrite it.